trading-point/OSInAppBrowserLib-Android/README.md

+# Testing locally

+1. Build > Make project
+2. The plugin is built into /build/outputs/aar
+3. Use this file as dependancy

 # OSInAppBrowserLib

 The `OSInAppBrowserLib-Android` is a library built using `Kotlin` that provides a web browser view to load a web page within a Mobile Application.
 It behaves as a standard web browser and is useful to load untrusted content without risking your application's security.